 You may wish to start the management agent in console mode for evaluation or testing.
-Do not start the management agent this way in a production environment, because the ma process will
+Do not start the management agent this way in a production environment, because the ma process will not restart after a system or process failure and will terminate when the command window is closed.
+The command depends on your platform and installation:

-- "Java Enterprise System on Solaris or Linux" on page 186 - "Java Enterprise System on Windows" on page 186 - "Standalone Application Server on Windows" on page 186 - "Standalone Application Server on Solaris or Linux" on page 186 opt/SUNWhadb/bin/ma [config-file]
+- "Java Enterprise System on Solaris or Linux" on page 53 - "Java Enterprise System on Windows" on page 53 - "Standalone Application Server on Windows" on page 54 - "Standalone Application Server on Solaris or Linux" on page 54